 Using iPad as a second display for a Mac with Sidecar. (included)

 Would you like your second monitor to travel the room with you and broadcast notes and changes to a lesson as a student demonstrates concepts?
 Or preview student AirDrops before showing them on the Promboard?
 (Article or Video) NOTE: You cannot sidecar from your phone, but you can AirPlay.
+Only some are seeing this option.
+Most can 'duplicate' screens from iPad to Mac hooked to new boards.

 How to take Notes on my iPad. (pencil or finger)